 Do you see how that second sentence is a million times better than the first one?
 Specificity and detail makes it much more compelling and convincing?
 Of course, as always, these things also need to be true as well.

-How to Use Stories to Strengthen Your Admission Essay
+How to Use Stories to Strengthen Your College Admission Essay